JunfeiYi/PSTL-Net/README.md

 # License
-THe PSTL-Net and it's datasets (TLI Datasets) is freely available for non-commercial use, and may be redistributed under these conditions.
+THe PSTL-Net is freely available for non-commercial use, and may be redistributed under these conditions.
 For commercial queries, please drop an e-mail to yijunfei@hnu.edu.cn, we will send the detail agreement to you.